 Give your buyers what they want

 Show me any other art form that artificially limits how many will be sold.
-You would laugh at recording artist who limited sales to 1,000 copies of their CD, or film makers who only let 10,000 people see a film, or a Broadway play that closed in two weeks when the demand for tickets was still high.
-Yet, this is exactly what artists do when they artificially limit the number of pieces of their work.
+You would laugh at recording artist who limited sales to 1,000 copies of their CD, or filmmakers who only let 10,000 people see a film or a Broadway play that closed in two weeks when the demand for tickets was still high.
+Artists do this to themselves when they artificially limit the number of pieces of their work.

 What if Maxfield Parrish only sold 1,000 copies of Daybreak?